 Graeme Stewart OAA, AAA, MRAIC, RPP, MCIP, CAHP is a registered architect and planner and is a Principal at ERA Architects.
 Graeme has been involved in numerous urban design, cultural planning, conservation and architecture projects with particular focus on neighbourhood design and regional sustainability.
 Graeme was a key initiator of the Tower Renewal Project.
-This initiative in modern heritage and community reinvestment examines the future of Toronto’s remarkable stock of modern tower neighbourhoods in collaboration with the United Way, City of Toronto, Province of Ontario, University of Toronto, and other partners.
+This initiative in low-carbon retrofit and community reinvestment examines the future of Canada’s remarkable stock of modern tower neighbourhoods in collaboration with CMHC, the United Way, City of Toronto, Province of Ontario, University of Toronto, and other partners.

 Graeme has studied architecture in Canada and Germany and received his Master of Architecture from the University of Toronto.

 Photo credit: Chloë Ellingson